 - most often multiple cysts noted

-- string of pearls appearance may be seen
+- a string of pearls appearance may be seen

 - regresses on follow up scan